AndrewYang2024/AndrewYang2024.github.io/_posts/2021-11-20-The-Little-Short.md

 layout: post
 excerpt: ' Value investors are made, not born.
 And what can be made can be unmade.'

-title:  "(WORK IN PROGRESS): The Little Short"
+title:  "The Little Short"
-date:   2021-11-20 00:00:00
+date:   2021-12-27 00:00:00
 categories: Essay
 tags: short
 picid: "a008"
 tweetURL: https://twitter.com/EpsilonPraxis
 ---

-{% newthought 'I have a tendency to like unloved things.'%} Misshapened toys who don’t look like the characters they were based on.
+{% newthought 'I have a tendency to like unloved things.'%} Misshapen toys who don’t look like the characters they were based on.
 Animals with more than four legs who aren’t butterflies or ladybugs.
 A thing unfairly dismissed rekindles a sense of childhood familiarity and deep respect.

 The unloved do not care whether we acknowledge them—as tragic heroes or even at all.
 A spider is a consummate predator whether or not I appreciate her skills as a huntress.
 She simply exists, fulfilling the solitary role she was born into.
 The bodhisattva Kṣitigarbha asks, “**If I do not descend into hell, who will?**”  There are always jobs that must be filled and those who are called on to fill them.